 My friendly neighborhood beauty supply shop recommended Joico K-Pak Intense Hydrator Treatment.
-I love it!

-After using the blue shampoo, rinse it out and put the K-Pak on wet hair and let it sit for anywhere from 5-30 minutes before rinsing out.
+After using blue shampoo, rinse it out and put the K-Pak on wet hair and let it sit for anywhere from 5-30 minutes before rinsing out.

 Your hair will feel SO hydrated!
 I use it every time I use the blue shampoo now.

-Important Note: The other day, I accidentally left the blue shampoo on my dry hair for 30 minutes (a number of little family emergencies happened and I had to run around the house like a nutcase with blue hair and blue hands!)
+Don’t leave it on too long: The other day, I accidentally left the blue shampoo on my dry hair for 30 minutes (a number of little family emergencies happened and I had to run around the house like a nutcase with blue hair and blue hands!)

 My hair felt quite frizzy afterward, and even the Joico K-Pak wasn’t enough to get it back to normal.

-2nd Important Note: I was tired one morning and didn’t feel like putting the blue shampoo on my dry hair.
+Don’t put it on wet hair if you want to REALLY tone down the orange: I was tired one morning and didn’t feel like putting the blue shampoo on my dry hair.
 So I skipped that step and just put it on wet hair in the shower.
 It didn’t work.